 All I could see were his bright, blue marbled eyes getting bigger and bigger, closer and closer.
 I will never forget those eyes; they were beautiful, but they were evil eyes.
 I knew it in my heart.
 I couldn’t turn away.
 He caught my stare, and his blurred, shadowy figure was headed straight for me.
 Another one was following right behind him.
 Now, both of them in chickenpox bleeding limbs, their blown-out shattered clothes, and their faces covered in soot were coming to kill me.
 I was certain of it.
 “Oh, God.
 This is not good.
 This isn’t a cannon at all.
 This is real.
 Those guys are coming for me, andI’m going to die,” was my first thought, “I’m going to die right here.”
 I did not think of my family, my friends, I did not pray to God, nor did my life go flashing before me.
 I thought of death by the man with the masked blue eyes.
 My only thought was, “Why are you coming at me?
 Why?”
 Sweat salted with tears was descending upon my face, and I was shaking, shaking with an extreme fear I had never known.

 Another revelation occurred, “You’ve got to get out of here before another one goes off.
 Run, Cindi, run!”
 But in which direction did one go to avoid a bomb?
 Cluelessly, I ran my exhausted, wet body around and headed for an unknown target, knowing their hands were about to grasp my neck.
 I was so scared that I couldn’t even open my throat to scream.
 Awakened, as if a switch flicked on from a dark closet, all sounds re-entering, I heard everyone screaming and crying.
 I could see the confetti colors of running apparel and the chute of street-lined flags misted by gray smoke.
 I smelled the fumes of horror surrounding me.
 Passing quickly, a woman swooped up her crying toddler and trying not to trip, ran away, freeing herself and child from the mayhem.
 I rapidly wobbled over thrown-down barricades and fell into a surprised spectator talking on his phone.
 Responding to the caller, he said, “I don’t know,” aware of my presence, “I’ll call you back.
 Are you ok?”
 I opened my mouth, but no words came out.
 Deeply concerned, he repeated louder, “Are you okay?”
 “I, I don’t … I,” pointing behind me I managed to utter, “There’s a man running…” He calmly interrupted, “Do you want to call someone?”
-I was confused by his lack of concern at for the men running towards us, crying and whimpering uncontrollably, sirens blaring, I answered, “Yes.”
+I was confused by his lack of concern for the men running towards us.
+Crying and whimpering uncontrollably, sirens blaring, I answered, “Yes.”